AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How to Lower Premiums in Arkansas

-These are some ways to lower auto insurance premiums in Arkansas:
+These are some ways to lower auto insurance premiums and get cheaper insurance in Arkansas:

-3. Raise your deductible (but make sure you could afford it if you caused an accident tomorrow).
+2. Raise your deductible.
+However, make sure you could afford it if you caused an accident tomorrow.
+The average deductible is around $1,000.

-4. Drop unnecessary coverages, like comprehensive coverage on an older car.
+3. Drop unnecessary coverages, like collision and comprehensive coverage on an older car.

 Proof of Car Insurance in Arkansas

-When you’re driving in Arkansas, you’ll need your proof of liability insurance, which can be physical or digital.
-If you get caught driving without proof of insurance, you could pay a fee of $50 to $250 and have your registration suspended until you provide proof of insurance and pay an additional $20 fee.
+To get on the road, you’ll need your proof of liability insurance, which can be physical or digital.
+If you get caught driving without proof of insurance in Arkansas, you could pay a fee of $50 to $250 and have your registration suspended until you provide proof of insurance and pay an additional $100 reinstatement fee.
+For repeat offenses, you may pay fines of up to $1,000.

 Driving Laws in Arkansas